nimzi/FunctionalProgramming/README.md

     ancestorsOf y |> Set.contains x
 ```

 Done!
 Hierarchy emulated.
-How do we model objects?
+In fact, could have tweaked the above just slightly to model multiple inheritance.
+Or better yet model arbitrary class relations that suit our specific domain.
+For example the UIKit has a notion of _controllers_.
+The _UITableView_ has a corresponding _UITableViewController_ class.
+We could "document" this relationship via (again) functions.
+So, how do we model objects?
 Functions, functions, and function **bundles**.
 Objects can be represented as either tuples or records of functions.
 For example:

 ```F#
 type UIViewObject = { Draw : unit->unit; Bounds: unit->NSRect; (* ... *) }